Parable #2. New Wine in Old Wineskins:

 A voice is calling,

 “Clear the way for Adonai (ה’) in the wilderness;

 Make smooth in the desert a highway (מסלה) for our God.”

 It is the Testimony of the Messiah by Yochanan (the Grace of Adonai) that is the fulfillment of all the hopes, dreams and aspirations of the prophets.
-Tragically, however, the Grace of Adonai was beheaded.
+Tragically, however, the messenger of the chesed of God was beheaded.

-The Testimony of the Messiah was severed from the writings of the Tanakh by the censorship the rabbis practiced in their post first century (CE) oral re-construction of the written Torah.
-This has severed (נֻתַּקְתֶּם-to burst, tear from the roots, lift away; i.e. divide by bursting, tearing, lifting) many generations of Israel away from the Mashiach (מן המשיח) and the Grace (chesed, chen) of Adonai.
-Even so, there is still hope in this twenty-first century age.
-For there is yet a ‘second’ Elijah to come, followed by the ‘second’ coming of the Messiah!
+The Testimony of the Messiah was severed from the writings of the Tanakh by the censorship of the rabbis who in the first to fourth centuries (CE) replaced the (true) supernatural written Torah with their (false) man-made commandments.
+This oral law invention of the rabbis has supplanted the writings of Moses and the the prophets.
+It has severed (נֻתַּקְתֶּם-to burst, tear from the roots, lift away; i.e. divide by bursting, tearing, lifting) many generations of the people of Israel away from the Mashiach (מן המשיח) and away from the (real) Grace (chesed, chen) of God that has been given to us through the righeous works of our Messiah.

 Without the Grace of Adonai, Israel’s Torah will remain ‘lifeless’ and unfulfilled:

 The Grace of Adonai (Yochanan) was executed by beheading!

 The Grace of Adonai (חנן של ה’, יוחנן) was severed from the prophetic body of the messianic prophecies of Israel.
 This historical act of evil is a prophetic symbol of the reality that the illegitimate rabbinical oral law of the Prushim would continue (to the present time its *modern day successor) to remain a lifeless corpse buried deep within the hardened ground of its own “man-invented” traditions.